MRI

 Because an MRI exam takes images or “slices” from various angles, several sequences or sets of images will be taken.
 Each sequence will last from one to 10 minutes, and the technologist will inform you before the scanning noise begins.
 The total exam time for a scan can range from 30 to 60 minutes.
 You must lie very still during each sequence, in order to produce clear, diagnostic images.

-To maximize your comfort throughout the exam, music systems are in place with headphones.
-Patients are welcome to bring a CD of their choice to listen to during the exam.
 For additional comfort, a family member or friend may accompany young or elderly patients during the MRI.
 Companion must be 18 or older and must be screened before entering the exam room.

 Depending on your symptoms or prior medical history you may be given an intravenous contrast medium for your scan.
 The technologist will explain this procedure to you if necessary.